 I’ve never had a queasy stomach.
-The blood doesn’t bother me but, to be honest, it’s rarely bloody (remember, natural causes is my specialty).
+The blood doesn’t bother me but, to be honest, it’s rarely bloody (remember, natural causes are my specialty).
 You’re probably wondering if the killing bothers me.
 Nah, not really.
 Life is life, death is death.
 When your number comes up, it’s time to go.
 I don’t think I’m screwing around with God’s plan or Fate or the natural order of things.
 I think I am the natural order of things.
 You must have done something or been somewhere to get yourself killed.
 Even if it was just pissing someone else off.
 There’s a pecking order and you, well you’re just below someone else.

 Women?
 Sure, they’re not a problem.
 I’m an equal opportunity killer.
 What kind of feminist would I be if I didn’t kill women?
 You’d be surprised though that I haven’t killed that many.
 Out of the forty or so hits I’ve done, I think maybe five of ’em were female.
 No matter how much ground we’ve gained, we’re not at gender parity yet.

 Kids?
 Nope, not unless they could be tried as an adult.
 I don’t know about you but I did some seriously stupid shit as a kid.
 If I was going to end up dead because I made some stupid adolescent mistake—what do I mean, “tried as an adult?”
-Come on, how daft do you have to be.
+Come on, how daft do you have to be?
 You know, if they murder someone or molest someone.
 There are some kids that just need to be swept from this earth.